These simple physical therapy exercises can help strengthen muscles and promote blood flow, which can speed up recovery from hip replacement surgery.

 Surgeons and physical therapists have many precautions and recommendations for hip replacement patients to speed up recovery and avoid hip dislocation.

-What happens once a patient wakes up from hip replacement surgery?
-Recovery and rehabilitation can influence hospital discharge and potential complications.
+When a patient wakes up from hip surgery, both recovery and rehabilitation can influence hospital discharge and potential complications.

-Medical preparations for total hip replacement surgery typical for other major surgeries that require anesthesia, and may include starting or stopping certain medications, banking blood, and quitting smoking.
+Medical preparations for total hip replacement surgery may include starting or stopping certain medications, banking blood, and quitting smoking.